willendeavor/fusion-systems/docs/general-group.md

 Given ($N = ker$)  $N \trianglelefteq G$ and $p$ determine if $G/N$ contains a strongly $p$-embedded subgroup

-Does this differently than `IsStronglypEmbedded`#user-content-isstronglypembedded for some reason and does not just call it on $G/N$?
+Does this differently than `IsStronglypEmbedded` for some reason and does not just call it on $G/N$?
 Must be more to what ker is supposed to represent?

 ### IsStronglypEmbedded